TerriaJS/terriajs/doc/acknowledgements/attributions.md

 -----

-The following software may be included in this product: @pm2/js-api, terriajs-schema, true-case-path.
-A copy of the source code may be downloaded from git+https://github.com/keymetrics/km.js.git (@pm2/js-api), git+https://github.com/TerriaJS/terriajs-schema.git (terriajs-schema), git+https://github.com/barsh/true-case-path.git (true-case-path).
+The following software may be included in this product: @pm2/js-api, true-case-path.
+A copy of the source code may be downloaded from git+https://github.com/keymetrics/km.js.git (@pm2/js-api), git+https://github.com/barsh/true-case-path.git (true-case-path).
 This software contains the following license and notice below:

 Apache License
                            Version 2.0, January 2004